scollier/SATraining/configKubernetes.md

 done
 ```

-####Configure the kubernetes services on the minions
+####Configure the kubernetes services on the nodes

-**NOTE:** Make these changes on each minion.
+**NOTE:** Make these changes on each node.

 ***We need to configure and start the kubelet and proxy***

-**UGLY** Due to a bug in kubernetes we must configure an empty JSON authorization file on each minion.
+**UGLY** Due to a bug in kubernetes we must configure an empty JSON authorization file on each node.
-* Create the JSON file by running the following on all minions
+* Create the JSON file by running the following on all nodes

 ```bash
 echo "{}" > /var/lib/kubelet/auth
 ```

 * Edit `/etc/kubernetes/kubelet` to appear as below.
-Make sure you substitute kublet or minion IP addresses appropriately.
+Make sure you substitute kublet or node IP addresses appropriately.
 You have to make two changes below.

 ```
 # The address for the info server to serve on